M-cell27/customer-churn-prediction/README.md

 The repository is organized as follows:

 - `data/`: Contains the dataset used for the project (e.g., `Telco_Customer_Churn.csv`).
-- `notebooks/`: Jupyter notebooks with the code for data preprocessing, model training, evaluation, and hyperparameter tuning.
+- `notebooks/`: Jupyter notebooks with the code for data preprocessing, model training, evaluation, and hyperparameter tuning (e.g., `Customer_Churn_Prediction.ipynb`.
-- `models/`: Saved models or model artifacts generated during the project.
-- `results/`: Generated results and evaluation metrics (e.g., CSV files, plots, etc.).
 - `README.md`: This README file providing an overview of the project and repository.
 - `requirements.txt`: Lists the required Python libraries and dependencies for running the code.